 Where are the opportunities in social?
 Social computing began with personal connections themed for work, play, and interests.
 Location is just emerging as an opportunity.
 Next should be time.

 Words matter.
 A lot.
 I’m looking for advice.
 Advice that I couldn’t figure out how to squeeze into a tweet, which means it needs a whole post.
 I dislike the phrase ‘internet of things’.
 To my delicate ears, not many people can pull the phrase off without sounding either airy-fairy or too technical.
-The phrase also seems too loaded and […]
+The phrase also seems […]

 There will come a time, not to far off, where we stop referring to “mobile computing” and just say “computing.”
 Seems like, in spite of the ridicule I’ve received with these ideas in the past, people aren’t going to be “programming computers,” they’ll simply be “problem solving.”
-I’ve written before about everyone learning to code, and […]
+I’ve written before about everyone learning to code, […]